flily/projeuler.py/README.md

             for line in fd:
                 result.append(int(line))
     ```
-3. In the problem solution module, import the data loading module, and call `data.load()` method to
+3. In the solution module of problem, import the data loading module, and call `data.load()`
-    load data.
-See example in [problem 22](problems/p0022.py) and
+    method to load data.
+See example in [solution ofproblem 22](problems/p0022.py).
     ```python
     #!/usr/bin/env python3
     # coding: utf-8
     # problems/example.py

     from data import load